Breastfeeding and Diabetes

 - It lowers the need for insulin.

 - Oxytocin released while breastfeeding will help a mother feel better physically and emotionally.
 Stress can aggravate diabetes, so this is a significant advantage.
-Learn more about the fantastic benefits of breastfeeding.

 Tips for Breastfeeding with Diabetes